 Cherry Hill Park’s playground sections are also a popular feature.
 The playground, which is shaped like a giant firefighter’s helmet, has been designated as a 9/11 Memorial Playground.
 The park’s surrounding Fallen Heroes Plaza has explanatory material and tributes to fallen heroes from Idaho.

-If you love hiking, you will love the Tubb Hills!
+If you love hiking, you will love the Tubbs Hill!
 This beautiful hiking trail is located in the heart of the Ozark Mountains and offers stunning views of the surrounding area.
-The Tubb Hills is a small, but insta worthy range of hills in Coeur d’Alene.
+Tubbs Hill is a small, but insta worthy range of hills in Coeur d’Alene.
 There are several excellent hiking trails in the area, offering beautiful views of the surrounding countryside.
 The hills are also home to a variety of wildlife, including deer, raccoons, and squirrels.

-5. Bike around the trails of North Coeur d’Alene
+5. Bike the Trails of North Coeur d’Alene: Scenic Routes & Nature

 Grab your helmet if you’re looking for the best way to see North Idaho!
 The North Idaho Centennial Trail is the greatest tour guide just outside The Coeur d’Alene Resort’s doors.
 The Centennial Trail, which stretches 23 miles from the Idaho/Washington state line to Higgins Point on Lake Coeur d’Alene, allows walkers, joggers, and bikers to explore the region.